Programmer2011bird/lyrics-telegram-bot/README.md

 2. [x] being able to make a spotify-like lyric snapshot image :
   * - [x] song name / artist
   * - [x] the lyric snapshot
-3. [ ] Choosing between Full lyrics and spotify lyrics snapshots in the bot
+3. [x] Choosing between Full lyrics and spotify lyrics snapshots in the bot

-> [!NOTE]
-> Still under development !